 It’s also said that people-pleasing can form a bridge to other conditions such as borderline personality disorder and social anxiety disorder.

-Why Being “Too Nice” Can Be Dangerous
+Why Being “Too Nice” Can Be Harmful

 1. You suppress A LOT of emotion